Trump takes aim at Sotomayor, Schiff, CNN and more at New Delhi press conference

 Despite the fact Trump and his wife Melania are joined by a 12-person official delegation, including Commerce Secretary Wilbur Ross, National Security Advisor Robert O'Brien and Special Representative for International Telecommunications Policy Robert Blair, the military deal is likely to be the only major policy announcement that will come out of Trump's trip.

-The delegation's schedule Tuesday included a bilateral meeting with Indian representatives as the two countries, who are strategically aligned on a number of issues, including containing China, preventing war with nuclear-armed Pakistan and cracking down on Islamic terrorism.
+The delegation's schedule Tuesday included a bilateral meeting with Indian representatives.
+The two countries are strategically aligned on a number of issues, including containing China, preventing war with nuclear-armed Pakistan and cracking down on Islamic terrorism.
 One major area the two countries see room to grow in is energy.

 CLICK HERE TO GET THE FOX NEWS APP